Configuring a Docker Build Server

 Select Protocol: Navigate to your server settings within DeployHQ and select Docker Build as your server's protocol.

-Configure Registry Namespace: Set the namespace/project for your image path:
+- Registry Namespace: The namespace/project for your image path (see registry-specific details below)

 - Image Name: The name for your Docker image (without registry prefix or tag)